Ghost Articles Read w/Daniel – Casa Loma, Toronto

-Casa Loma is Spanish for “Hill House” and there are none more impressive than in Ontario’s capital of Toronto.
+Casa Loma is Spanish for “Hill House”.
+There are none more impressive than in Toronto.

 Knighted for stellar military service, Pellatt was also very rich.
 The money came not from business, but good investment in electricity and railway.
 Confident in his wealth, Pellatt hired architect E.J.
 Lennox (of Toronto’s Old City Hall and the Power Station in Niagara Falls – click links for ghost articles) and gave him complete freedom.

 The dream house was became reality, and then his nightmare.
 Poor financial decisions and increasing house expenses led to failure.
 Money was tight, his fortune dwindling just as Toronto presents a $30,000 property tax bill.

 Sir Henry was broke.
 The city took his house in 1923.
 Pellatt died while living in Mimico 14 years later.

 Famous in the Movies – –